ethanokamura/surfbored/README.md

-# SurfBoard 🌊
+# SurfBored 🌊

 Surfing the web is for boomers.
 Surf some boards and find cool shit to do.

 ## Why? 🤔

 Need something to do today?
 Create boards with your favorite activities!
 Or better yet, find someone else's board to find something new.
 Have trouble choosing?
-SurfBoard will pick activities at random so you dont have to!
+SurfBored will pick activities at random so you dont have to!
 Connect with friends and make collaborative boards!

 ## How it works: 🔍